michal-owsiak/to-do-list/README.md

-# To-do list
+# To-do List in React.js

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+*This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).*

+A simple to-do list where user can add tasks to the list, mark them as done or delete them.
+There is also an option to mark every task as done, or to hide/show all the done ones.

 ## Demo